futel/vpnclient/lede/troubleshooting.md

 to add yourself to the associated group (on Ubuntu, the group is "dialout").
 Or, if you are lazy, you can use sudo or become root.

+# Recovery without SSH

+Recovery requires setting up a TFTP server and hosting a stripped down image to flash, and then sysupgrade from it.
+The WGT634U uses kind of a stupid idiosyncratic bootloader (a version of CFE).
+Most modern devices are using u-boot and are generally better behaved.
+The CFE bootloader on the WGT634U has a size limit of a little under 4MB, which you can work around by doing two TFTP's, but it's even more awkward than flashing twice, once from TFTP and then sysupgrade.

 # sysupgrade firmware

 https://lede-project.org/docs/user-guide/sysupgrade.cli